-Retail jobs in GCR's high streets fell by 7% between 2015-18.
+- Retail jobs in GCR's high streets fell by 6.7% from 2015-18. - This was the 2nd largest drop across the UK's Core City Regions

 Vacant and Derelict Land

 - There has been a 6.3% reduction in V&DL sites in GCR over the last 3 years. - 1,734 vacant and derelict land sites still exist across the region, with a large proportion located in deprived communities.